andresbravom/ProjectJava/README.md

 # In option 6.
 The user can check the products that he has purchased, it works as a purchase history

+# In ooption 0.
+The user can exit the program